yannvanhalewyn/yannvanhalewyn/README.md

 Starting oktober I'll be available 20-30 hours p/w.
 I am quickly oriented in new projects and deliver fast.

-My rate is €70 / hour.
-Video consultations are free of charge.
+My rate is €70 / hour excl VAT.
+Video consultation free of charge.

 You can reach me at:

 ✉️ [yann.vanhalewyn@gmail.com](mailto:yann.vanhalewyn@gmail.com)